MS269/bread-collection/README.md

 ## Admin

-- [x] Login with simple password
-- [ ] Show checkVisit bakery only
-- [ ] Notify needVisit bakery
+- [ ] Style AddBakery
-- [ ] Show needCert bakery only
+- [ ] Show checkVisit bakery only and Notify needVisit bakery
-- [ ] Initialize visited, needVisit and needCert
+- [ ] Initialize visited and needVisit
-- [ ] Show visited bakery only
-- [ ] Initialize all chats
+- [ ] Initialize all chat

 ## Home

-- [x] Show checkVisit bakery only
-- [x] Blur no needVisit bakery
+- [ ] Divide accroding to area

 ## Bakery

-- [x] Show all bakery list
-- [x] Blur no needVisit bakery
+- [ ] Blur bakery based on needVisit and visitDay
-- [x] Notify needCert bakery
-- [x] Notify visited bakery
-- [ ] Show where to visit next based on previous visited bakery
+- [ ] Connect with map API

 ## Manual